 The ability for divided attention grows slowly, so there isn’t a clear dividing line between before toddlers know how to multitask and after.
 One of the first signs of Baby’s developing divided attention may have already happened, though.
-Sometime between a toddler’s second and third birthday, he starts to be able to follow two- and three-step instructions – for example, put a toy away and start getting ready for bed.
-This isn’t quite multitasking, but it does mean that a toddler’s sense of attention has grown enough that he can keep the second or third step of the directions in his mind as he completes the first step or steps.
+Sometime between a toddler’s second and third birthday, they start to be able to follow two- and three-step instructions – for example, put a toy away and start getting ready for bed.
+This isn’t quite multitasking, but it does mean that a toddler’s sense of attention has grown enough that they can keep the second or third step of the directions in their mind as they complete the first step or steps.

 When multitasking goes too far

 Multitasking is an unavoidable part of adult life, but there’s no reason for Baby to rush into it too fast.
-His capacity for divided attention will grow naturally on its own, and doesn’t need to be encouraged.
-More than that, though, even once Baby can split some of his attention, that doesn’t mean he always should.
+Their capacity for divided attention will grow naturally on its own, and doesn’t need to be encouraged.
+More than that, though, even once Baby can split some of their attention, that doesn’t mean they always should.

 Recent studies focused on how multitasking by using technology impacts learning suggests that dividing attention between the classroom and laptops, phones, or other devices can make learning less efficient.
 Splitting attention gets in the way of retention of new information.
-As Baby grows, and his ability to multitask grows with him, it’s important to give him plenty of chances to focus on one set of stimuli at a time.
-This might mean avoiding eating in front of a movie, or it might mean modeling giving undivided attention to him by making a point to stay off your phone when you’re interacting with him, or any number of other ways of dedicating some energy to switching off the urge to multitask.
+As Baby grows, and their ability to multitask grows with them, it’s important to give them plenty of chances to focus on one set of stimuli at a time.
+This might mean avoiding eating in front of a movie, or it might mean modeling giving undivided attention to them by making a point to stay off your phone when you’re interacting with them, or any number of other ways of dedicating some energy to switching off the urge to multitask.